Here are 5 Ways Attentive SEO . The digital world moves quickly, and if you’re lucky, so does the short term rental market.

-For example, in an average month, the process search engines use to evaluate your short term rental website and return it for relevant keywords will change about 50 times.
-In order to keep pace, and keep your rental’s website visible and relevant, SEO can provide a quantifiable and actionable path forward.
+For example, in an average month.
+The process search engines use to check your short term rental website.
+And return it for relevant keywords will change about 50 times.
+Also to keep pace, and keep your rental’s website visible and relevant.
+SEO can provide a quantifiable and actionable path forward.

 1. Adapt Your Vacation Rental Site to Search Algorithm Changes

 Luckily, most search engine updates are relatively small and won’t impact your vacation rental website on a day-to-day basis.
 That doesn’t mean, however, that you can ignore the changing landscape online.
-Occasionally, updates ARE significant and DO dramatically impact the way your website can be found online.
+Occasionally, updates ARE significant, and DO dramatically impact the way your website can found online.

-For example, the Panda and Penguin updates negatively impacted many websites who weren’t prepared for search algorithm changes.
+For example, the Panda and Penguin updates negatively impacted many websites that weren’t prepared for search algorithm changes.
 In some cases, these updates penalized sites that weren’t up to speed with new requirements for search relevancy.
-You ignore changes at your peril, as many short term rental sites discovered when their properties went from page one or two of the search results to effectively buried so that their web traffic — and bookings — plummeted.
-Once that kind of damage is done, it can mean a long, slow road back to the kind of visibility you likely rely on to meet your rental’s ROI objectives.
+You ignore changes at your peril, as many short term rental sites discovered.
+When their properties went from page one or two of the search results to buried so that their web traffic.
+And bookings — plummeted.
+Once that kind of damage done.
+It can mean a long, slow road back to the kind of visibility you likely rely on to meet your rental’s ROI objectives.

 2. Plan for Regular Site Updates and Maintenance

 A good vacation rental website generally hasn’t gotten that way by standing still.
 To excel, all effective vacation rentals need websites with proper monitoring and regular maintenance.
 Think of it like having a pet — there’s usually always something you can doing to check in on the health and effectiveness of your site.
 And one of the most important of those ‘somethings’ is paying attention to SEO landscape and how search engines are ranking sites.

 Factors that are consistently evaluated, and that should make it onto your site maintenance plan as a result are: